Emersonmiady/health-insurance-cross-sell/README.md

 ![h8_vehicle_age](reports/figures/h8_vehicle_age.png)

 **FALSE.** Customers with older vehicle have **more interest** on vehicle insurance.
-This is curious too, people with less vehicle age tend to preserve their vehicles earlier...
+This is curious too, people with less vehicle age tend to preserve their vehicles earlier, but that's not the case.

 # 5. Machine Learning Model Applied